Ultra-crispy roast potatoes with soft, creamy insides, compliment a turkey dinner perfectly.

 Mashed potato may be the spud of choice in America for Thanksgiving, but turkey always makes my Irish taste buds long for roast potatoes.

-Today’s post is dedicated to the spud and the cooking method of choice for Irish Sunday dinners.
-I’ll show you my little tricks of the kitchen trade, to ensure your roasties turn out perfectly crispy every time.
-And if you prefer a softer outer crust, we’ll discover how to achieve this too.
+I'll show you my little tricks of the kitchen trade, to ensure your roasties turn out perfectly crispy every time.
+And if you prefer a softer outer crust, we'll discover how to achieve this too.

-1. Oven Temperature:
+1. Oven Temperature

 Pre-heat your oven to 400 degrees Fahrenheit.
-A hot oven is needed to create that golden outer crust.
+A very hot oven is needed to create that golden outer crust.

 Many people roast potatoes by tossing them into the pan alongside their meat.
 This way the potatoes will soften and cook, but will never develop a tantalizing, golden appeal.
 The problem is with the oven temperature.
 Meat is usually cooked at temperatures between 300 degrees and 350 degrees.
 Fine for meat, but much too low for crisping.